On this page

 Opportunity for improvement

-- Patients who present with possible symptoms of asthma may have been commenced on a SABA inhaler, and if follow-up did not occur, these patients are at risk of undertreatment, especially if a suspected diagnosis is not coded.
+- Patients who present with possible symptoms of asthma may have been commenced on a SABA inhaler, and if follow-up does not occur, these patients are at risk of undertreatment and asthma attacks.

-- Coding suspected asthma is important so that patients can be followed up appropriately.
-The SNOMED code is: 394967008 Suspected asthma (situation).
+- Coding 'suspected asthma' is important so that patients can be followed up appropriately.
+The SNOMED code is: 394967008

-- The search for this project is limited to patients aged 5 and over, to minimise the number of patients who have received SABA inhalers for viral wheeze where it may be too early for an asthma diagnosis to be considered.
+- The search for this project is limited to patients aged 5yrs and over, to exclude patients who have received SABA inhalers for viral wheeze where it may be too early for an asthma diagnosis to be considered.

 - Your search may reveal patients who are likely to have other diagnoses, which will need confirmation and coding.

-- You might like to make a SMART goal for this project, e.g. within 6 months, train 100% of nurses and clinicians on asthma diagnosis coding and follow-up protocols with a 30-minute workshop.
+- You might like to make a SMART goal for this project, e.g. within 6 months, develop a protocol for asthma diagnosis and follow up.

 How to carry out this project